roxkstar74/reminder-bot/README.md

 [Click here](https://discord.com/api/oauth2/authorize?client_id=834503689452257322&permissions=0&scope=bot) to invite the bot to your server, no permissions required.

 ## Usage
+**All commands are exchanged via direct messages**, so make sure you allow the bot to do so.

 Before you start using the bot, **you must type `.r set <offset>` where `<offset>` is the number of hours your time zone is offset from Coordinated Universal Time.** [Click here](https://www.timeanddate.com/time/map/) to find your time zone.

 To get help for all the commands, type `.r help`.
 Here's a list of them for convenience: